 The Chipmunk Handbook

 The handbook is intended to be a small booklet, about 4 inches by 5.5 inches, so a child with small hands can easily carry and use it.
 Therefore, there are two different formats available below.
-One is best for printing at home while the other would be a good option if you plan to have a print shop print and bind the books.
+One is best for printing at home while the other would be a good option if you plan to have the books printed and bound by a professional print shop.

-The Chipmunk Handbook and its cover art are available in both English and Spanish.
+The Chipmunk Handbook and cover art are available in English and Spanish.

 Fun fact: There isn't really a Spanish word for “chipmunk”.
 Chipmunks are commonly referred to as ardillas listadas which translates as “striped squirrel”.
 “Adrillas” is used for “chipmunk” in other situations, for example, “Alvin and the Chipmunks” is “Alvin y las Ardillas.”